 - Collection crews will return bins to the curtilage of your property.
 However, in some circumstances there will be an agreed point of collection and after the bin has been emptied, collection crews will return bins to the agreed point of collection which is usually the approximate point where they were collected from or a safer position.

 - You the resident are responsible for returning your bins back within your property boundary after collection.
 This should be undertaken by the end of the collection day.

 If your bin wasn’t collected on its scheduled day, there could be a number of reasons why.
 So, before you contact us, check that the following factors aren’t responsible for your missed collection.

 Where does the waste go?

-Household waste goes to landfill sites.
-As we produce more waste, space in landfill sites begins to run out and affects the environment.
-It's important that we work together to reduce, re-use and recycle as much as possible rather than throw it in our black bins.
+Our aim is to increase recycling to 60%, so it is important that we work together to reduce, re-use and recycle as much as possible rather than throw it in our black bins.